-The month of January brings a sense of opportunity to change some things for the next year.
+The month of January brings an opportunity to change some things for the next year.

 Change is something we need to do as Christians.

-We read in 2 Corinthians 5:17 that when we come to Christ, we are a new creation and that the old has gone and the new has come.
-In Philippians 3:13 Paul says, ". . . forgetting what lies behind and reaching forward to what lies ahead."
+We read in 2 Corinthians 5:17 that, when we come to Christ, we are new creations and that the old has gone and the new has come.
+In Philippians 3:13 (English Standard Version), Paul talks about “forgetting what lies behind and straining forward to what lies ahead.”

 Change often requires grieving the loss of what is ending.
-For example, when my wife, Judy, and I left San Bernardino, Calif., to move to Orlando, Fla., we grieved the loss of so many friendships.
+For example, when my wife, Judy, and I left San Bernardino, California, to move to Orlando, Florida, we grieved the loss of many friendships.

 Then we had to find a new home and church in Orlando.
 The kids had to start in a new school and join new soccer teams.
 Figuring out what the “new” will be and how to function in it is always a part of change.